Feel-ix-343/Feel-ix-343/README.md

   - 2025-Now: (second attempt at general search) Collected the relevant portion of the web.
 This was an index expansion effort to figure out how to get the best set of documents on the Web then index and serve them.
 - 2023-2024: Building [Markdown-Oxide](https://github.com/Feel-ix-343/markdown-oxide), which is a markdown-based knowledge management backend for any text editor.
 Markdown-oxide became the second most popular open-source markdown language server, has 80k+ downloads, and 17+ contributors.
 - 2021: Projects regarding (partially) algorithmic day trading
   - Harmonic Indicator: [Harmonic Pattern](https://www.investopedia.com/articles/forex/11/harmonic-patterns-in-the-currency-markets.asp) technical analysis screener with on-chart buy and sell targets: https://www.tradingview.com/script/LzFt8cCN-Harmonic-Indicator/.
-This is quite popular on trading view with 3k 'boosts' and 75k views.
+This is quite popular on trading view with 3k 'boosts'